Benimaru-x1k/Benimaru/README.md

 Because Benimaru Tool modifies secure system settings, it requires **Shizuku** to function.
 * If you do not have Shizuku installed, Benimaru Tool will automatically prompt you to download and install it safely from the official GitHub repository.
 * **Note:** You must start the Shizuku service via Wireless Debugging (Android 11+) or via ADB from a computer.
 [Read the official Shizuku setup guide here](https://shizuku.rikka.app/guide/setup/).
+* **Overlay Permission:** To use the Crosshair Overlay, you must grant the "Display over other apps" permission when prompted.

 ## 🛠️ Built With